WindyLab/Bearing-angle/README.md

 An observer MAV observes a target MAV with a monocular camera.
 The bearing g and angle θ can be obtained from the bounding box that surrounds the target in the image.

 ## Running Experiments
-Simply run the 'main.m' script in Matlab 2021a.
+Simply run the 'main.m' script using Matlab 2021a.
 - The source code has been tested with MATLAB 2021a.
 - Each folder corresponds to one numerical simulation experiments.
 - The folder's name indicates which experiment it corresponds to.